koltyakov/github-notify/README.md

 - [systray](https://github.com/getlantern/systray)
 - [Lorca](https://github.com/zserge/lorca)

 Due to the nature of `systray` package, the build for macOS can be done in a Mac, a linux build only on a Linux machine.
-Platform specific prerequisites are required.
+Platform specific prerequisites required.

 Windows cross build can be done from any platform.